redox-os/book/src/podman-build.md

 make qemu vga=no
 ```

-If you want to capture the terminal output, read [this](./troubleshooting.md#debug-methods) section.
+If you want to capture the terminal output, read the [Debug Methods](./troubleshooting.md#debug-methods) section.

 If you have problems running the virtual machine, you can try `make qemu kvm=no` or `make qemu iommu=no` to turn off various virtualization features.
 These can also be used as arguments to `build.sh`.